Cardona2202/Basic-Switching-and-DHCP/README.md

-# Secure Multi-VLAN Enterprise Network – Packet Tracer
+# Basic Switching and DHCP

 ## 📌 Project Overview
 A Cisco Packet Tracer project implementing a secure multi-VLAN enterprise network with inter-VLAN routing, DHCP, SSH management, and Layer 2 security features such as DHCP Snooping, DAI, BPDU Guard, and port security.